Our work in Jersey

 Engaging parents in their children's early literacy development has been shown to improve children's outcomes and help to narrow the gap between disadvantaged and other children.

 The diversity of experiences across all children and early years settings in Jersey means that the introduction of Making it REAL will enable practitioners to reach out to parents and families, building confidence and knowledge to support early home learning, with a powerful impact on children’s outcomes and on family literacy practice.
-We are currently working with 611 parents and 735 children across the island in Making it REAL projects, events and wider engagement.

 Knowledge Makes Change